estebanways/back-up-and-restore-custom-directories-with-zstd/README.md

 Warning: This is slow for large backups.

+## Extracting Guide

-## Here’s a step-by-step guide to extracting your Zstandard-compressed backup (dirs_backup.tar.zst) safely, with options for partial extraction, permission fixes, and error handling.
+Here’s a step-by-step guide to extracting your Zstandard-compressed backup (dirs_backup.tar.zst) safely, with options for partial extraction, permission fixes, and error handling.

 1. Basic Extraction (All Files)